-This overview of the Portuguese higher education looks at universities, polytechnics and adult education opportunities in Portugal.
+This overview of the Portuguese higher education looks at universities, polytechnics, and adult education opportunities for those that want to study in Portugal.

 Higher education in Portugal involves universities and polytechnics (technological education).

 Applications are normally submitted in July or early August to the admission services in the applicant’s area of residence or through the Internet.
 Electronic applications are sometimes available via the website of the Directorate General for Higher Education (Direcção Geral do Ensino Superior).
 University education leads to the degrees of Licenciado (graduate degree), Mestre (Master’s degree) or doutor (doctorate).
 A bacharel (Bachelor’s degree) can also be awarded after three years’ study.
 Polytechnic education leads to the graduate degrees licenciado and bacharel.

 Access to higher education is restricted – numerus clausus – and admission is competitive.
 Higher education is open to students holding a diploma de ensino secundário or equivalent and who satisfy the other legal requirements, including national examinations in specific disciplines for which a minimum grade may be required.

 To be accepted, EU and European Economic Area nationals must present an academic qualification equivalent to the 12th year of Portuguese schooling.
 To obtain a direct comparison or equivalence between your qualifications and those recognised in Portugal, you should contact: